sophia-nunez/guide-to-git/docs/basics/configuration.md

 ---
 # Git Setup
 {: .no_toc }
-When using Git, you'll need to configure your indentity so that any pushes are under your account.
+When using Git, you'll need to configure your identity so that any pushes are under your account.
 Furthermore, using Git in an IDE may require alternate setup or usage.

 - TOC
 {:toc}